 Romaine lettuce is high in vitamins, minerals, and phytonutrients, which can significantly benefit your health.

-One cup (47 grams) of romaine lettuce contains:
+According to the United States Department of Agriculture, One cup (47 grams) of romaine lettuce contains:

 - Protein:6 grams